OAI/OpenAPI-Style-Guide/README.md

 How to (and how not to) refer to the OAI in meetups, interviews, casual conversations, the settling of bar bets, and for conference presentations.

-## A Short History of the OpenAPI Initiative and the OpenAPI Specification

-On [Nov.
-5, 2015](https://www.linuxfoundation.org/news-media/announcements/2015/11/new-collaborative-project-extend-swagger-specification-building), SmartBear in conjunction with 3Scale, Apigee, Capital One, Google, IBM, Intuit, Microsoft, PayPal, and Restlet announced the formation of the OpenAPI Initiative, an open source project under the Linux Foundation.
-As part of the formation of the OAI, SmartBear donated the Swagger specification to the Linux Foundation, meaning that the OpenAPI Specification is semantically  identical to the specification formerly known as the Swagger 2.0 specification.
-It is widely recognized as the most popular open source framework for defining and creating RESTful APIs, and today tens of thousands of developers are building thousands of open source repos of tools leveraging the OpenAPI Specification.
-In 2010, the Swagger specification was created by Wordnik, who published it under an open source license one year later.
-In March of 2015, SmartBear acquired Wordnik's interests in the Swagger projects from its parent company, Reverb Technologies.

 ## The Specification Name and Usage

 **OpenAPI Specification** refers the name of the popular API description format.
 It contains ONE space and FIVE capital letters.
 Following the first instance, it may be referred to as: